 For non-MICR print jobs the MICR cartridge and IU can be replaced with standard Lexmark components.
 Both units must be swapped as a pair.
 A "mismatched cartridge and imaging unit" error will occur if only one component is swapped.
 Extra care should be taken with protecting components from damage when not installed in the printer.
-All internal end-of-life tracking information is kept separate for all components in the printer and matched to the appropriate component serial numbers.
+All usage tracking information is kept separate for all components and matched to the appropriate component serial numbers.
+Components can be interchanged between printers.